Corfe Common history walk

-This gentle short walk explores Corfe Common, a sandstone ridge south of the picturesque village of Corfe Castle.
+This moderate walk explores Corfe Common, a sandstone ridge south of the picturesque village of Corfe Castle.
 Look out for signs of the human activity that shaped this interesting archaeological landscape over thousands of years, and enjoy the wide range of wildlife which now makes its home here.

 Corfe Castle ticket office

 From the Corfe Castle ticket office, walk along West Street, once the main street through the village.
 It was known as Duck Street due to the number of animals driven along it onto the common and the mess they left behind.

 There are spectacular views on this walk as the imposing keep of Corfe Castle rises dramatically over the village.
 William the Conqueror began building the castle in 1086.
 It was destroyed in 1646 by Parliamentarian forces during the Civil War.